monicawheeler/html-css-syllabus/README.md

 ## Instructor: Monica Wheeler
 ## monica.c.wheeler@gmail.com

-It is easiest to reach me via email and you should expect a reply within a days time.
+It is easiest to reach me via email and you should expect a reply within a day’s time.

 ## Course Description